kaplan81/rick-morty-pwa-workbox/README.md

 );
 ```

+* Make a unique name for this `cacheName`.
+Use for example `rickandmortyapi-cache`.
 For the precache Workbox follows the `workbox-precache-xxx` naming convention.
-If we do not specify a `cacheName` it will do the same but with `workbox-runtime-xxx`.
-In this case we will use the name `rickandmortyapi-cache` in order to make it unique.
+If we would not specify a `cacheName` it would do the same but with `workbox-runtime-xxx`.

-And last but not least: maybe you haven't noticed but we are only getting the first 20 results of the API.
-This means that we can limit the number of entries to 20.
-For that we need the workbox expiration plugin.
+* Replace `MyCachingStrategy` with the correct method for the Network First caching strategy.
+It is in the mentioned [docs](https://developers.google.com/web/tools/workbox/guides/route-requests#handling_a_route_with_a_workbox_strategy).

-Take a look at how how to implement a Workbox plugin [here](https://developers.google.com/web/tools/workbox/guides/using-plugins#workbox_plugins).
+* Use th Workbox Expiration Plugin to limit the cached entries to 20 since the API is only giving us that many.
+For that take a look at how how to implement a Workbox plugin [here](https://developers.google.com/web/tools/workbox/guides/using-plugins#workbox_plugins).
+* As per how to build up the regular expression you could first replace the API base URL and then add the `()` group that tells the regex to "match something only if that something is NOT followed by other something (in this case by `\/avatar`).
+Find out by looking at [this Mozilla doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)

 ## A new service worker